Stuyvenberg Advisory Group

 Fractional Advisory & Retainer

-Ongoing regulatory-to-product translation across your roadmap: async PRD and requirements review, office hours for product and engineering, and continuity across releases.
-Scoped as a monthly retainer.
-Built for teams that need a standing translator without a full-time hire, especially during active development or pre-commercial scaling.
+Ongoing regulatory-to-product translation across your roadmap.
+Async PRD and requirements review, office hours for product and engineering leads, and continuity across releases and regulatory developments.
+Built for teams that need a standing translator, someone who knows your product, understands the regulatory landscape, and can flag issues before they become expensive, without a full-time hire.
+Especially useful during active AI feature development, pre-commercial scaling, or ahead of enterprise pharma pilots.

 About